whimsypingu/scuttle/README.md

 ## Known Issues
 There are some known bugs that haven't been bothered to be fixed yet.
 * Cleaning out unused downloads (Done, but only on restart)
+* Mobile UI occasionally shows the queue tab kind of lifted.
-* yt-dlp updating in case of failure
+* yt-dlp updating in case of failure (this might work now).
 * yt-dlp download options and timeout failure cleanup/notification on frontend.
 * Clearing DNS cache (Occasionally breaks cloudflared.
 If tunnel can't be resolved, clear the cache in command line and retry)
 * Potential breakage of floating point indexing of database after many re-orders - just re-normalize indices per playlist every now and then.
 Have to find an optimal time to do this though, and the willpower to write the code.